 A special note on iPads: resellers like Best Buy, Staples, Target, and Walmart often offer competitive deals.
+As of October 2019, Best Buy even offers weekly discounts on select Apple products for My Best Buy members (it’s free to join.)
 Check Brad’s Deals regularly for the best iPad deals across all authorized resellers to make sure you get the best deal.

 You can read more about authorized Apple resellers in our post Why You Should NOT Just Walk into the Apple Store to Buy Your Mac.